 Don't Go Shopping at Union Square

-I'm not telling you to skip visiting Union Square.
-In fact, you should see it, but it may not be the best place to buy things.
+You should see Union Square, but it may not be the best place to buy things.
 It's grand looking and one of the city's best open spaces, but you won't find much that's unique or different than what you can get in any other American city.

 You will find a few unique places that are worth your time and money.
 They're outlined in this guide to Union Square.
 Otherwise, it's worth a quick stop to see the largest Macy's store west of the Mississippi and to ogle the stained glass ceiling inside Nieman Marcus, then go over and ride the spiral escalators at the San Francisco Shopping Center.